OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-11.md

 ## Mark 11:22

-“Have faith in God,” Jesus answered.
+Jesus said, “Place your trust in God.”

 ## Mark 11:23